ricco24/fibaro-hc3-influx/README.md

 #### log:events
 Loads events from HC3 **/panels/event** API endpoint and log them into InfluxDB.
-Every event is stored to InfluxDB with timestamp when event was triggered.
+Every event is stored into InfluxDB with **real timestamp** when event was triggered.

 **Params**